NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 Similar to the case information, the GDC Data Portal provides a number of hooks for querying file information.
 These hooks are located in the `@gff/core` package.
 To get a list of files associated with a cohort, the `useGetFilesQuery` hook can be used.
-This call is used in the repository application.
-The repository application is used to display the files associated with a cohort.
+This call is used in the Repository application which is used to display the files associated with a cohort.
 The `useGetFilesQuery` hook takes a number of arguments:

 ```typescript